pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Hoare.md

 Our problem now becomes :

+!!! info "Reframed Problem"
     Given an array of integers, rearrange the elements such that the left part contains elements less than or equal to a pivot value and the right part contains values greater than or equal to the pivot value.

 The implementation is tricky when handling values equal to pivot.

-We also stop scanning when left or right are equal to pivot in both partitions.
+We stop scanning when left or right are equal to pivot in either partition.
 We swap and move the left and right pointers.
 After any swap, both partitions will increase by 1.
 Pivot values might end up in any partition.
 This will also be the case when, left and right are both pointing to pivot value i.e. both partitions increase by 1 and there is a redundant swap between two pivot values.

 !!! info "Algorithm"
     ```